Food as Medicine

 External referral is the root disease.

-The body keeps a ledger.
+Here’s the thing though: The body keeps a ledger.
 Every override is a withdrawal.
 Every anchor honored is a deposit.
-At some point, it sends the invoice.
+And at some point, it sends an invoice.

 The alternative